Ethical Hacking Interview Questions and Answers [2025]

 In the following ways, one can differentiate vulnerability assessment from penetration testing:

 2. Depth: A vulnerability assessment enumerates vulnerabilities without necessarily trying to exploit them, giving a general overview of the situation.
-Penetration testing goes one step further by mimicking actual attacks to find vulnerabilities and evaluate possible harm.
+Penetration testing goes one step further by mimicking attacks to find vulnerabilities and evaluate possible harm.

 4. Methodology: While penetration testing frequently combines automated tools with manual techniques and human expertise to exploit vulnerabilities, vulnerability assessment usually involves automated scanning tools to identify weaknesses.